Groups acting on trees with Tits' independence property (P): The group topology

+Suppose (i) holds.
+Since $G$ is compactly generated, it is generated by finitely many cosets of any vertex stabiliser; hence by Lemma~\ref{lem:finite_type}, $G$ has finitely many orbits on $VT' \sqcup AT'$.
 The rest of the proof that (i) implies (iii) is \cite[Proposition~4.1]{Castellano}, however for clarity we give a more elementary proof using Bass--Serre theory.

-Write $\Gamma^i$ for the quotient graph of the action of $G$ on the reversal-free subdivision of $T'$.
-From the hypotheses, we see that $G$ acts on $T'$ with compact kernel; let $G^*$ be the group defined by this action.
+Write $\Gamma^i$ for the quotient graph of the action of $G$ on the inversion-free subdivision of $T'$.
+Since $G^{\propP{}}$ is locally compact, Proposition~\ref{prop:locally_compact} implies that $G^{\propP{}}_e$ is compact for all $e \in AT'$, and hence $G$ acts on $T'$ with compact kernel; let $G^*$ be the group defined by this action.
 Recall the decomposition of $G^*$ given by Theorem~\ref{thm:BassSerre}:

-where now $T^*$ is a lift in $T'$ of a maximal subtree of $\Gamma^i$ and $E$ is a lift of the arcs of $\Gamma^i$ such that every arc in $E$ is incident with $T'$.
+where now $T^*$ is a lift in $T'$ of a maximal subtree of $\Gamma^i$ and $E$ is a lift of the arcs of $\Gamma^i$ such that every arc in $E$ is incident with $T^*$.
 We remark that this decomposition is also well-behaved with respect to the topology of $G^*$, and hence of $G$, since the factors are amalgamated along open subgroups.

 We claim that $G_v$ is compactly generated for all $v \in VT'$; it is enough to show that $G^*_v$ is compactly generated for each $v \in VT^*$.
 Fix $v \in VT^*$.
 We have a compactly generated open subgroup $H_0$ of $G^*_v$ generated by $\tau_a(G^*_a)$ for all $a \in E$ such that $t(\pi_{(T',G)}(a)) = \pi_{(T',G)}(v)$.
 In particular, in the expression for $G^*$, every element of $G^*_v$ that is amalgamated with other vertex groups is contained in $H_0$.